whitneyfoster/openvino_build_deploy/demos/paint_your_dreams_demo/README.md

 # Paint Your Dreams with OpenVINO™

-The demo generates images in seconds on Intel hardware.
+The demo generates images in seconds on Intel hardware, provide either text prompt or a both text and an image to produce results.
 There are many options to customize the demo behaviour:
 - inference device
 - number of steps
 - image size